 The MCTC Board held its first meeting and elected officers on January 12, 2016 and engaged in Board development training.
 It held its second organizational meeting on February 8th and 9th, 2016.
 The Board development sessions included: 1) the required Brown Act and Ethics Training; 2) a presentation by Bill Geist, author of Destination Leadership for Boards; 3) a series of presentations on the current FY 2015-2016 Annual Marketing Plan by SMG Consultant Carl Ribaudo, MCTC/VMC staff, and VMC contractors responsible for promotional activities including Public Relations, Media Buying, Social Media, and Website; and, 4) an overview of BID Advisory Board roles, responsibilities and activities.
 MCTC Board business conducted on February 9 included appointment of Board and at-large members to standing committees, creation of an Ad Hoc Bylaws Committee, a decision to hire a consulting firm to lead the search for an MCTC/VMC Executive Director, and adoption of a consent calendar through which MCTC approved a series of pre-existing VMC contracts through June 30, 2016.
-Agreement was reached to schedule annual January Board Development workshops to seat new Board members, provide Brown Act and Ethics Training, conduct a mid-year review and begin planning for the coming fiscal year.
+Agreement was reached to schedule annual January Board

-&lt;sup>6 A Mendocino County Tourism Commission roster is attached as Appendix II showing the incumbent and length of term for each seat.
+6 A Mendocino County Tourism Commission roster is attached as Appendix III showing the incumbent and length of term for each seat.